cogpy/ad-res-j7/1-CIVIL-RESPONSE/annexures/JF-STRATEGIC-LOGISTICS-ANALYSIS.md

 - Business expenses can be paid

 **Context:**
-- Strategic Logistics had R5+ million balance - no financial hardship
+- RegimA Worldwide Distribution had R5+ million balance - assumed card failure was mistake
 - Structured as temporary director loan advance (to be reconciled when Worldwide access restored)
 - Assumed Peter's card cancellation was mistake (would be corrected)
 - Proper corporate governance in emergency situation